 Readers will be aware that it is very rare for a reported case in the higher courts dealing with invoice finance to emerge, so we were interested to see a report of a recent case in another area of financial services which raised squarely 2 legal concepts which are fundamental to invoice financiers:

-Bhajan Khalsa joined Bermans in October 2023 and is currently a Trainee Solicitor in the ABL Litigation team in Manchester.
+Bhajan Khalsa joined Bermans in October 2023 and is currently a Trainee Solicitor in our Creditor Services team based in Manchester.

 Bhajan deals with contentious and non-contentious matters.
 The contentious work he is involved in includes bringing/defending claims against directors arising out of insolvencies.